LBIK10207U Synthetic Biology

 forms the basis for new developments in medicine, pharmaceutical

-technologies that are central to synthetic biology include: DNA
+science.
+Fundamental technologies that are central to synthetic

-parts registries, and computer-aided genetic design.
-Advanced tools
+computer-aided genetic design.
+Advanced tools that enable the

-that enable the integration of basic synthetic units into multi
+integration of basic synthetic units into multi component devices

-component devices are continuously being developed, and a variety
+are continuously being developed, and a variety of modern

-of modern analytical techniques and computational tools are applied
+analytical techniques and computational tools are applied in the

-in the design and tests of new systems.
-It is foreseen that
+design and testing of new systems.
+It is foreseen that synthetic

-synthetic biology will adderess several of the world’s most
+biology will adderess several of the world’s most pressing

 1. General concepts and enabling technologies for synthetic biology

-4. Engineering yeast cells for the production of high-value compounds
+4. Yeast metabolic engineering for the production of high-value compounds

 Participants will obtain broad knowledge on the main